 - Late Blight: Late blight is a water mold caused by the fungus Phytophthora infestans.
 Leaves have large, dark brown blotches with grayish edges that turn to large sections of dry brown foliage.

 - Septoria Leaf Spot: Septoria leaf spot is caused by the fungus Septoria lycopersici.
 An abundance of spots appear small and round with light centers.

 Early blight is sometimes confused with Septoria leaf spot.
 They both form spots on the leaves, which eventually turn yellow and die off, but Septoria also forms fruiting bodies that look like tiny filaments coming from the spots.

 On Older Plants: Dark spots with concentric rings develop on older leaves first.
 The surrounding leaf area may turn yellow.
-Affected leaves may die prematurely, exposing the fruits to sun scald.
+Affected leaves may die prematurely, exposing the fruits to sun-scald.

-Dark lesions on the stems start off small and slightly sunken.
-As they get... larger, they elongate and you will start to see concentric markings like the spots on the leaves.
+Dark lesions on the stems start off small and are slightly sunken.
+As they get larger, they elongate and you will start to see concentric markings like the spots on the leaves.
 Spots that form near ground level can cause some girdling of the stem or collar rot.
 Plants may survive, but they will not thrive or produce many tomatoes.

 On Tomato Fruits: If early blight gets on the fruits, spots will begin at the stem end, forming a dark, leathery, sunken area with concentric rings.
 Both green and ripe tomatoes can be affected.

 On Seedlings: Affected seedlings will have dark spots on their leaves and stems.
 They may even develop the disease on their cotyledon leaves.
 Stems often wind up girdled.